Refined bilinear Strichartz estimates with application to the well-posedness of periodic generalized KdV type equations: Abstract

 \section{Abstract}

 We improve our previous result (\cite{MT22}) on the Cauchy problem for one dimensional dispersive equations with a quite general nonlinearity in the periodic setting.
-Under the same hypotheses that the dispersive operator behaves for high frequencies as a Fourier multiplier by $ i |\xi|^\alpha \xi $, with $ 1 \le \alpha\le 2 $, and that the nonlinear term is of the form $ \partial_x f(u) $ where $f $ is a real analytic function whose Taylor series around the origin has an infinite radius of convergence, we prove the unconditional LWP of the Cauchy problem in $H^s(\mathbb{T}) $ for $ s\ge 1-\frac{\alpha}{4} $ with $ s>1/2 $.
-It is worth noticing that this result is optimal in the case $\alpha=2$ (generalized KdV equation) in view of the restriction $ s>1/2 $ for the continuous injection of $ H^s(\mathbb{T}) $ into $ L^\infty(\mathbb{T}) $.
-Our main new ingredient is the remplacement of improved Strichartz estimates by improved bilinear estimates in the treatment of the worst resonant interactions.
-Such improved bilinear estimates already appeared in the work of Hani \cite{H12} in the context of Schr\"odinger equations on a compact manifold.
-Finally note that this enables us to derive global existence results for $ \alpha \in [4/3,2] $.
+Under the same hypotheses that the dispersive operator behaves for high frequencies as a Fourier multiplier by $ i |\xi|^\alpha \xi $ with $ 1 \le \alpha\le 2 $, and that the nonlinear term is of the form $ \partial_x f(u) $ where $f $ is a real analytic function whose Taylor series around the origin has an infinite radius of convergence, we prove the unconditional LWP of the Cauchy problem in $H^s(\mathbb{T}) $ for $ s\ge 1-\frac{\alpha}{4} $ with $ s>1/2 $.
+It is worth noting that this result is optimal in the case $\alpha=2$ (generalized KdV equation) in view of the restriction $ s>1/2 $ for the continuous injection of $ H^s(\mathbb{T}) $ into $ L^\infty(\mathbb{T}) $.
+Our main new ingredient is the replacement of refined Strichartz estimates with refined bilinear estimates in the treatment of the worst resonant interactions.
+Such refined bilinear estimates already appeared in the work of Hani \cite{H12} in the context of Schr\"odinger equations on a compact manifold.
+Finally, the main theorem yields global existence results for $ \alpha \in [4/3,2] $.